For a unique experience during your stay in Marathon, plan a day trip to Boquillas!

 A valid passport, passport card, or enhanced drivers license (for U.S. visitors), or a birth certificate for minors accompanied by a parent with a valid passport, is required for entry.
 International travelers are required to be registered with the ESTA visa waiver program.

 Important note: The National Park states that travelers should also have their COVID-19 vaccination status available.
-For more information on other accepted travel documents, contact U.S. Customs and Border Protection at Presidio, TX at (432) 229-3349.
+For more information on other accepted travel documents or other questions, contact U.S. Customs and Border Protection at Presidio, TX at (432) 229-3349.

 These are the hours for Fall 2021, beginning November 17.
 Check the National Park website for the latest details on hours, which are subject to change seasonally.

 The residents of Boquillas are a living connection to a longstanding dream of an International Peace Park connecting Big Bend National Park to the Maderas del Carmen.
 You can learn more about this history at the informative exhibits at the port of entry.

 Visiting Boquillas is like taking a trip back in time, with two great restaurants (Jose Falcon's and Boquillas Restaurant) and a bar (Park Bar) offering options to relax and take it all in.
 Friendly family service is found at each place you visit.